 Medicine as a Profession

-The goal of this reading and discussion course is to examine the profession of medicine in terms of the education of physicians, the role of the physician in the social contract and the responsibilities and challenges of a life in medicine.
+The goal of this reading and discussion course is to examine the profession of medicine in the context of a liberal arts education and the role and obligations of the physician to the social contract and the responsibilities and challenges of a life in medicine.

 - Understand the components of a liberal arts education and why being an educated person is important to a life in medicine.

 - Understand how an undergraduate curriculum underlies a medical education and the components of a medical education.

 - Discuss the social contract in the context of the profession of medicine.

 - Define professional standards of conduct for pre-medical and medical students and physicians.